Here, you will find what my other activities are when I'm not painting on canvas or on the computer or traveling.

 The image above is a link to the video of my 3rd degree Black Belt Hapkido testing in December 2008 (click on it).

-OTHER STUFF
+FUN STUFF

 Finally, last but not least, I love to cook.
 Mostly French, of course, but I like to try other things and am very open to exploration.
 I try to never forget that eating and the art of cooking are one of the very first pleasures in life, and cooking for your friends is one of the best ways to show how you appreciate them.